agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 print('Inferred Utility for arm0 (chocolate) for Possibly Greedy Model as timeHorizon increases');
 viz.line(timeHorizonValues, map(first, possiblyMyopicExpectations));

-print('Inferred Myopic Bound for Possibly Greedy Model as timeHorizon increases');
+print('Inferred Greedy Bound for Possibly Greedy Model as timeHorizon increases');
 viz.line(timeHorizonValues, map(second, possiblyMyopicExpectations));
 ~~~~

+The graphs show that as the agent's time horizon increases the inferences of the two models diverge.
+For the Optimal agent, the longer time horizon makes exploration more valuable.
+So the Optimal model infers a higher utility for the known option as the time horizon increases.
+By contrast, the Possibly Greedy model can explain away the lack of exploration by the agent being Greedy.
+This latter model infers slightly lower values for $$C_g$$ as the horizon increases.

+>**Exercise**: Suppose that instead of allowing the agent to be greedy, we allowed the agent to be a hyperbolic discounter.
+Think about how this would affect inferences from the observations above and for other sequences of observation.
+Change the code above to test out your predictions.
+[TODO: could add Myopic agent and stochastic bandits].

 ### Restaurant in Foreign City example
-Model without myopia assumes a preference for the restaurants that are close (i.e. a prior that prefers them).
+TODO: Model without myopia assumes a preference for the restaurants that are close (i.e. a prior that prefers them).
 If we add more restaurants, or make the variance higher and timecost lower, we can accentuate this effect.
 We can also make the game repeated (problem of tractability).